wtflorence/daily-lives-of-rolling-kai/README.md

 # Daily Lives of Rolling-kai

-A first of its kind generative Twitter Bot tweeting about random happenings in the Rolling-kai Metaverse guild.
-Powered by NFTs on Polygon, you can directly get involved by simply holding DLoRK NFTs and signing a transaction.
+A first of its kind generative Twitter Bot tweeting about random happenings in the Rolling-kai Metaverse Guild.
+Powered by NFTs on Polygon, you can directly get involved by simply holding a Menacing Chibi Honorary.
 Chronicled by Ro11ingButler.